YuriyPelykh/DevOps_online_Kyiv_2021Q4/m2/task2.1/readme.md

    - Internal network - only VMs are visible to each other:
    ![Screen8](./task_images/Screenshot_8.png)
    - Virtual host adapter - access is only from the VM to the Internet.
-   The general scheme of connections has the form:
+   The general scheme of connections is:
    ![Screen9](./task_images/Screenshot_9.png)

 ### 3. Working with VirtualBox via the command line (CLI):